luczsoma/aeadsafe/README.md

 ### Version 1 - ChaCha20-Poly1305

 The first and most recent AEADSafe algorithm.
 Secure, fast, and constant-time, even without hardware support ([unlike AES-GCM, which is either just slower or it even leaks your encryption keys in cache timing](https://soatok.blog/2020/07/12/comparison-of-symmetric-encryption-methods)).
 If `secretData` is bigger than `2^38 - 64` bytes (approximately 256 GiB, [the maximum safe message length for ChaCha20-Poly1305](https://soatok.blog/2020/12/24/cryptographic-wear-out-for-symmetric-encryption)), an exception is thrown.
-As each `lockSafe` operation generates a fresh key-nonce pair, there is no other restriction.
+As each `lockSafe` operation generates a fresh key-nonce pair, there are no other restrictions.

 ## License